plwt/VoiceAssist/README.md

 - Open files
 - Open Zoom
 - Open calculator
-- Open YouTube (follow up question)
+- Open YouTube
-- Search on Google (follow up question)
+- Search on Google
-- End session (does not work)
+- End session

-- What is the news? (does not work)
+- What is the news?
-- What is the weather? (does not work)
+- What is the weather?
-- Open terminal (does not work)
+- Open terminal

 ## To Do

 1. add full code comments
 2. Add install requirements to .sh
 3. Make a clean up .sh
-4. fix bugs